cyclone923/mcs_eval3/README.md

 Here are the instructions for downloading and setting up the environment for MCS Evaluation 3.

 ### Note for Developers:
 The master branch contains only the submission-ready code.
-For the latest in-progress code, check out the develop branch and any component-level branches (e.g. physics-voe, agency-voe, gravity, etc.).
+For the latest in-progress code, check out the develop branch and any component-level branches (e.g. component/physics-voe, component/agency-voe, component/gravity, etc.).

 ```
 git checkout develop (or any component-level branch)